mehrdad-bm/mobility_shift/README.md

 ## How to Use
 If you plan to test this whole repository for your project:

-1. Start by running 'run_update_from_new_legs.py':
+1. Start by running either 'run_update_from_new_legs.py' or 'run_update_from_new_legs_parallel.py':

-Detects full door-to-door trips from the input trip-segments, and then computes alternative paths for those trips using different modes of transport (i.e. public transport, bike, and walk):
+Detects full door-to-door trips from the input trip-segments, and then computes alternative paths for those trips using different modes of transport (i.e. public transport, bike, and walk).

-Use 'run_update_from_new_legs_parallel.py' instead, to considerably speedup the process when you have a large amount of data.
+The 'run_update_from_new_legs_parallel.py' considerably speeds up the process when you have a large amount of data.

 2. Run 'run_session_prepare_data.py' e.g. in your Spyder IDE:

 Gets the essential variables and datasets ready, for further analysis and visualization.

-    All the loaded and filtered data goes into one global object: session_data_global
+All the loaded and filtered data goes into one global object: 'session_data_global'

-    session_data_global contains:
+'session_data_global' contains:
-        observed_trips: The result of trip extraction from the recorded legs. mainmode is the transportation mode that makes at least 70% of the total travel distance of the trip Check other important attributes, that are self explanatory by their name.
+observed_trips: The result of trip extraction from the recorded legs.
+                mainmode is the transportation mode that makes at least 70% of the total travel distance of the trip Check other important attributes, that are self explanatory by their name.
-        computed_trips: The results parsed and saved from OTP queries ...
+computed_trips: The results parsed and saved from OTP queries
+                ...
 deltas: The result of comparing computed trips with the observed trips.
                 ...

 daily_weather_...: